The weak bound state with the non-zero charge density as the LHC 126.5 GeV state: Boson ground state solutions

 where $\varrho_{f Y}$ and $\varrho_{f}^{\, a}$ are the matter charge density fluctuations related to $U_{Y}(1)$ and $SU_{L}(2)$, respectively.
 Eq.(\ref{Pdz_29}) determines the ground state which is not relativistically covariant, hence locally, inside the discussed droplets of the fluctuations, the Lorentz invariance might not be its fundamental property (the symmetry of the Lagrangian density (\ref{lagrangian fermionic}) still remaining).
 Yet, we will see that their diameter in the analyzed cases is only of the order of $0.001 \; fm$ (see Sections~\ref{mass of charged bgfms} and \ref{mass of neutral bgfms}).\\ {\bf Remark}: This means that although some characteristics of these objects may be detectable, the effects of the violations of the Lorentz invariance might remain undetectable or marginally detectable in the present experiments.
 Similar to the case of partons, which although small are observed, although not all of their characteristics are detectable.
 The literature on the possibility of the violation of the Lorentz invariance is notable \cite{Lorentz_Ferrero,Lorentz_Diaz,Lorentz_Peck}. \\ \\ As all of the analyses in this paper that pertain to the ground fields are performed on the ground state, therefore, if it is not necessary, the denotation $\left( \, \right)_{0}$ will be omitted. \\ Thus, what will be finally found is really the ground state of a system, which follows from the fact that the analyzed droplets of the fields of the excited configurations that lie near the physically interesting solutions have real non-negative squared masses of all their constituent fields.
 The stability of solutions for the particular configurations of fields is one of the basic problems analyzed in this paper.
-The particular ground state configurations can decay via radiation or the decay of the continuant fields only.\\ The self-fields which are calculated from (\ref{Pdz_20}) are the ground state fields and only these self-fields are treated fully self consistently in this model.
-The boson fields, $W^{a}_{\mu}$, $B_{\mu}$ and $\varphi_{f}$ (see Eq.(\ref{shifts})), which in the ground state of the whole configuration of fields are naturally called the ground fields, are denoted as $\omega^{a}_{\mu}$ , $b_{\mu}$ and $\delta$, respectively
+The particular ground state configurations can decay via radiation or the decay of the constituent fields only.
+There were attempts to approach to such phenomena on the basis of the self-energy rather than on the basis of the quantized radiation field \cite{Barut-Huele-1985}. \\ The self-fields which are calculated from (\ref{Pdz_20}) are the ground state fields and only these self-fields are treated fully self consistently in this model.
+The boson fields, $W^{a}_{\mu}$, $B_{\mu}$ and $\varphi_{f}$ (see Eq.(\ref{shifts})), which in the ground state of the whole configuration of fields are naturally called the ground fields, are denoted as $\omega^{a}_{\mu}$, $b_{\mu}$ and $\delta$, respectively

 They are searched for self consistently. \\ Next, we assume that also in the decomposition (\ref{shifts}) in the excited states of the system, the self-consistent parts $\omega^{a}_{\mu}$, $b_{\mu}$ of the self-fields and $\delta$ are found from the self-consistent analysis of potential ${\cal U}^{ef}_{f}$ given by Eq.(\ref{Pdz_20}) and that in the excited states matter current density fluctuations are the same as $J_{f Y}^{\, \mu}$ and $J_{f}^{\, a \mu}$ given by Eqs.(\ref{Pdz_27}),(\ref{Pdz_29}).\\ The self-consistent parts (both on the ground state and on the excited ones) can be parameterized in the following way \cite{JacekManka}